topherCantrell/ChroniclesOfPiggie/PiratePig/characters.md

 ## Crew 1: Anna Petricole

 Power: Figures out the parrot is sending messages.
 Takes feather.
-Parrot can't steer and the crew discover the messages.
+The parrot can't steer, and the crew discovers the messages.

 French Pirate.
 Colorful feathers in her long blonde hair.